 - Does the contractor exclusively work for one client?

 - Does the contractor have a significant notice period?

-Assessing the relationships between your contractors and your clients will be crucial in the run up to the changes in April 2020, especially if many fall within the realm of IR35.
+Assessing the relationships between your contractors and your clients will be crucial in the run up to the changes in April 2021, especially if many fall within the scope of IR35.
 It should be remembered that the actual performance of a contract is more important than the written contract, so, if you complete the CEST tool, always keep a note of why you answered the questions as you did.
-HMRC has recently announced that the CEST tool will be revised by the end of 2019 and we’ll be revisiting this topic after that has happened.

 Next up in this IR35 series we will dive into the financial impact of the IR35 changes, both as an employer and a contractor.
 In the meantime, if you have any queries please contact Marie Pegram on 01462 687333 or by email firstname.lastname@example.org.

 UHY Hacker Young are recruitment sector specialists and provide expert advice on accounting, finance, taxation and business growth.
 We understand recruitment and can support you through the ever-changing landscape of this fast-paced industry.
 With IR35 changes around the corner we can help you build a robust system to tackle this challenge, provide payroll support and review your existing contracts with assistance from our network of other recruitment specialists.

 For a simple overview about how your contractor’s status will be determined you can watch our short video: IR35 – determining the status of contractors